 If you do want to hire a private instructor, it’s worth checking to see if the cost of instruction is covered by your health insurance policy.
 Sometimes it is, and it never hurts to ask.

-Where should you buy your monitor?
-And how much does a Clearblue monitor cost?
-Well, that varies greatly depending on where you live.
+Where you should buy your monitor and how much it costs varies greatly depending on where you live.
 Here’s how much the touchscreen monitor costs around the world, along with a link to where you can typically find the best price.

 Clearblue monitors are not sold worldwide.
-Couples who live in countries where the monitor is not sold might be able to find a used monitor on a local buy-and-sell site, or they can buy a monitor online from another country and have it shipped to them.
-If you’re having trouble finding a monitor (or test sticks) where you live, feel free to get in touch.
-I send Marquette Method starter kits worldwide, even to couples that haven’t hired me as their instructor.
+If you live in a country where the monitor is not sold you might be able to find a used monitor on a local buy-and-sell site, or you can buy a monitor online from another country and have it shipped to you.

 If you buy a used monitor, make sure you don’t buy a dud—check that it actually turns on before you purchase.
 If it turns on, you’re good to go.
-Before you start using the monitor, you’ll want to wipe the monitor’s memory and restore the monitor to factory settings.
+Your instructor can teach you how to wipe the monitor’s memory and restore it to it’s factory settings.